THEOplayer/samples-ios-sdk/README.md

 # THEOplayer iOS Reference Apps

+## License

+This projects falls under the license as defined in https://github.com/THEOplayer/license-and-disclaimer.

+## Introduction

 In order to get a common understanding of how the THEOplayer SDKs are to be used, we will include rich example apps.
 These apps will have following characteristics: